 Liquid Laundry Detergent

 Not all liquid laundry detergents are created equal, so be careful about reading the ingredients when you’re trying to go for a greener option.
-What I am happily using right now is First Element’s Laundry Wash Concentrate.
-A little bit of this liquid detergent goes a long way, and it includes soap nuts as well as borax to fight stains.
+What I am happily using right now is Young Living’s Thieves laundry soap.
+A little bit of this liquid detergent goes a long way, because it comes super concentrated!
 When I’m in a bind and have a nasty stain to get out, I’ll put some of this detergent directly on the stain before throwing it in the washer, and 9 times out of 10 it is gone when it comes out.
 I also really liked the Green Virgin Products liquid soapnuts.
 I have also used Pink Solution (that I got in a big tub from Costco – and it is meant to be a truly all-purpose cleaner), and Nature Clean, which I think are good second choices for me.
 If you’re worried about killing germs in your clothes, I use Melaleuca and Lemon essential oils (just a drop or 2 in the entire bottle – shake it well every time you use it) to help with that.

 Stain Remover Bars